Headache After Car Accident Won’t Go Away: Should I Be Concerned?

 - Do you feel nauseous or dizzy?

-- Did you experience a loss of consciousness at the car accident scene?
+- Did you experience a loss of consciousness at the scene of the crash?

 - Are you experiencing mood swings or changes in your personality?